OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 - Strong experience with software build systems (e.g. skons, automake)

-- Strong experience in open source development (collaborative development tools, interaction with the community, ...).
+- Strong experience in open-source development (collaborative development tools, interaction with the community, ...)

-- Experience with computational math software, and in particular Sage, is desirable but not a prerequisite.
+- Experience with computational mathematics software, in particular SageMath, desirable but not a prerequisite

-- Math background appreciated but not a prerequisite
+- Mathematics background appreciated but not a prerequisite

 - Strong communication skills

-- Perfect fluency in English.
+- Perfect fluency in English

-- Speaking French is not a prerequisite.
+- Speaking French is not a prerequisite

 # Comments